AykutN/RL_tutorial-with-physics-problem/README.md

                     2) add -0.01 nanometer to available x point
                     3) stop at available x point

-for action selecting used for Pytorch DQN model
+for action selecting used for DQN model